jphouminh71/csci3308_fall19/Meeting_logs/Branching.md

 # Version Control/How to branch

+**Note:** I did not use git remote, the steps below were followed and no merge conflicts happened.

 First change to a folder where you want to stage repo folder
 > cd directoryPath